Connecting to the internet

 Every college and department chooses how to set up access in their own buildings but the eduroam wireless service is the most widely available.
 It provides internet access not only in Oxford but in academic institutions around the world with the same username and password.

 Generic instructions for connecting to eduroam

-Generate a Remote access account.
+Generate a Remote Access account.
 This uses the same username as your Oxford SSO account.
 For security, use a different password to your Oxford SSO account.
-(Read the Security advice about choosing your passwords).
+(Read the security advice about choosing your password).